EDJ14/BicycleDataLogger/README.md

 This is the repository for the 2018 UC Davis mechanical engineering senior design project to build a Bicyle Data Logger utilizing ROS on a
 Raspberry Pi.
 The repository contains all necessary files and the instructions for their use, as well as instructions for the configuration of the Raspberry Pi.
-Once the Pi is set up and the proper hardware connections are made, the Pi will be activated and shut down by a button that also launches/terminates the ROS processes to process and collect data from an IMU, GPS, potentiometer, and calibration button.
+Once the Pi is set up and the proper hardware connections are made, the Pi will be activated and shut down by a button that also launches/terminates the ROS nodes that collect and process data from an IMU, GPS, potentiometer, and calibration button.

 # Software